yota79/ps5-linux-loader/README.md

 ## PS5 firmware

-*ps5-linux* is currently only supported on PS5 Phat on the following firmwares:
+*ps5-linux* is only supported on PS5 Phat and Slim on the following firmwares:

 - **3.00**, **3.10**, **3.20**, **3.21** without M.2 support
 - **4.00**, **4.02**, **4.03**, **4.50**, **4.51** with M.2 support